vedi/ios-profile/README.md

 1. Add `-lSoomlaiOSProfileFacebook` to the project's "Other Linker Flags"

-1. Facebook integration does not need any extra parameters in `SoomlaProfile` initialization

 ### Google+

 Google+ is supported out-of-the-box, authentication is done either through the signed in Google+ account or through web browser (fallback).
 Follow the next steps to make it work: